 This Certificate level course is designed as a stepping stone for those who wish to return to study but have not studied in any formal way for a number of years.
 Participants are given an opportunity to sample a number of academic subjects so that they can make a more informed choice when selecting subjects later.
 More information available at https://www.maynoothuniversity.ie/adult-and-community-education/our-courses/certificate-return-learning

-Other third level colleges also run access programmes so it is worth while contacting a college of interest and enquiring if they run these programmes or other return to learning courses for mature students.
+Other third level colleges also run access programmes so it is worth while contacting a college of interest and enquiring if they run these courses or other return to learning course options for mature students.
 A mature student is usually classified as being at least 23 years of age on January 1 of the year of entry to a course.

 Access courses are usually offered on a part time basis a couple of evenings a week, and in some cases on Saturday mornings over two semesters.
 Students must achieve a minimum attendance rate and achieve a certain grade to proceed further.
 The access guarantee usually refers to the year of completion, though deferrals may be arranged in some circumstances.